LoyolaChicagoBooks/introcs-csharp/rst/music.rst

    number of steps + 1 is the length of the scale--and the length of the scale is 8.
-(We technically don't have to limit the scale to 8, because scales can keep going until you run out of playable notes on the instrument, but we're going to expand this example when we cover object-oriented programming.
+(We technically don't have to limit the scale to 8, because scales can keep going until you run out of playable notes on the instrument.)

+   .. later?
+       , but we're going to expand this example when we cover object-oriented programming.
 So stay *tuned*...pun intended.)

 #.
 We'll now start at the initial position (where we found the base
    note of the key) and enter a for loop to compute all of the notes